medic/cht-core/api/README.md

 Request different types of data in various formats.

-Each of the export endpoints except contacts supports a `filters.human: true` parameter which returns date formatted in human readable form (ISO 8601).
+Each of the export endpoints except contacts supports a `options.humanReadable: true` parameter which returns date formatted in human readable form (ISO 8601).
 Setting this parameter to false or leaving it out will return dates formatted as an epoch timestamp.

 ## GET /api/v2/export/reports